 Serum markers for coronary lesions

-At 8months old, which corresponded to when coronary lesions rapidly progressed, citric acid plus isocitric acid, pyroglutamic acid, LPC 20:4 (sn-2), and Cer d18:1-18:2 were high in WHHLMI rabbits with severe coronary lesions.
+At 8 months of age, when coronary lesions progress rapidly, citrate + isocitrate, pyroglutamic acid, LPC 20:4 (sn-2), and Cer d18:1-18:2 were higher in WHHLMI rabbits with severe coronary lesions.

 3).
 Cerebral artery lesions